cgblockchain/slate/source/index.html.md

 > That's all

-This endpoint retrieves the pdf crypto signed.
+This endpoint retrieves the pdf CG .

 ### HTTP Request